Rick Strahl posted his session slides and samples from his ASP.NET Connections. Really good presentations.

 Bottom line AJAX is bad for SEO!

-For publicly facing company websites, were SEO important, stick with the server side scripting such as ASP.NET, PHP, Ruby on Rails and others.
+the server side scripting such as ASP.NET, PHP, Ruby on Rails and

 I am not mentioning static HTML pages here since medium and big size companies most likely will have data driven web site.